BP: Refining and marketing

 BP downstream's activities include the refining, marketing, manufacturing, transportation, trading and supply of crude oil and petroleum products.
 Downstream is responsible for BP's fuels and lubricants businesses, and has major operations located in Europe, North America and Asia.
 As of 2018, BP owned or had a share in 11 refineries.

 BP, which employs about 1,800 people in oil trading and trades over 5 Moilbbl/d of oil and refined products, is the world's third-biggest oil trader after Royal Dutch Shell and Vitol.
 The operation is estimated to be able to generate over $1 billion trading profits in a good year.

 Air BP is the aviation division of BP, providing aviation fuel, lubricants & services.
 It has operations in over 50 countries worldwide.
 BP Shipping provides the logistics to move BP's oil and gas cargoes to market, as well as marine structural assurance.
 It manages a large fleet of vessels most of which are held on long-term operating leases.
 BP Shipping's chartering teams based in London, Singapore, and Chicago also charter third party vessels on both time charter and voyage charter basis.
 The BP-managed fleet consists of Very Large Crude Carriers (VLCCs), one North Sea shuttle tanker, medium size crude and product carriers, liquefied natural gas (LNG) carriers, liquefied petroleum gas (LPG) carriers, and coasters.
 All of these ships are double-hulled.

 BP has around 18,700 service stations worldwide.
 Its flagship retail brand is BP Connect, a chain of service stations combined with a convenience store, although in the US it is gradually being transitioned to the ampm format.
 BP also owns half of Kentucky-based convenience store company Thorntons LLC with ArcLight Capital Partners (who own the Gulf brand in the United States) since 2019.
 On 13 July 2021, BP announced it will take acquire ArcLight Capital Partners' share of Thorntons, and thus fully own the convenience store company.
 The deal is expected to close later in the year.
 In Germany and Luxembourg, BP operates service stations under the Aral brand.
 On the US West Coast, in the states of California, Oregon, Washington, Nevada, Idaho, Arizona, and Utah, BP primarily operates service stations under the ARCO brand.
 In Australia BP operates a number of BP Travel Centres, large-scale destination sites located which, in addition to the usual facilities in a BP Connect site, also feature food-retail tenants such as McDonald's, KFC and Nando's and facilities for long-haul truck drivers.

 Castrol is BP's main brand for industrial and automotive lubricants and is applied to a large range of BP oils, greases and similar products for most lubrication applications.

-Clean energy rhetoric
+Clean energy

 A BP photovoltaic (PV) module that is composed of multiple PV cells.
 Two or more interconnected PV modules create an array.